by Susan Flantzer

 During the early reign of King Henry VI, George’s father held several important offices and quarreled with the Lancastrians at court.
 In 1448, he assumed the surname Plantagenet and then assumed the leadership of the Yorkist faction in 1450.
 The first battle in the long dynastic struggle called the Wars of the Roses was the First Battle of St. Albans in 1455.
 As soon as George’s brothers Edward, the future King Edward IV, known then as the Earl of March, and Edmund, Earl of Rutland were old enough, they joined their father, fighting for the Yorkist cause.
 Richard Plantagenet, 3rd Duke of York was killed on December 30, 1460, at the Battle of Wakefield along with his son Edmund who was only 17 years old.

 George’s brother Edward, Earl of March (the future King Edward IV) was now the leader of the Yorkist faction.
 On February 3, 1461, Edward defeated the Lancastrian army at the Battle of Mortimer’s Cross.
 Edward then took a bold step and declared himself King of England on March 4, 1461.
 His decisive victory over the Lancastrians at the Battle of Towton on March 29, 1461, cemented his status as King of England.
 He was crowned at Westminster Abbey on June 28, 1461.
 However, the former king, Henry VI, still lived and fled to Scotland.
-Henry VI returned from Scotland in 1464 and took part in an ineffective uprising.
+Henry VI returned from Scotland in 1464 and participated in an ineffective uprising.
 In 1465, Henry VI was captured and taken to the Tower of London.

 In 1467, George schemed to arrange a marriage for himself with his first cousin once removed Isabel Neville, the elder of the two daughters of Richard Neville, 16th Earl of Warwick.
 King Edward IV refused to give his permission for the marriage because the marriage would strengthen the alliance between George and Warwick.
-George, who was used to getting his own way, fell under Warwick’s influence.
-On July 11, 1469, in the direct defiance of King Edward IV, George married Isabel Neville in a ceremony conducted by Isabel’s uncle George Neville, Archbishop of York at Notre-Dame Church in Calais, then an English possession, now in France.
+George, used to getting his own way, fell under Warwick’s influence.
+On July 11, 1469, in direct defiance of King Edward IV, George married Isabel Neville in a ceremony conducted by Isabel’s uncle George Neville, Archbishop of York at Notre-Dame Church in Calais, then an English possession, now in France.

 George and Isabel had four children: